American Computer Science League (ACSL)

 Competitors:

-3 students per team (at least 2 students)
+Junior & Intermediate & Senior: 3 students per team (at least 2 students)

 Divisions:

-- The Intermediate Division is geared towards senior high school students with computer programming experience, and advanced junior high students.
+- Intermediate Division is geared towards senior high school students with computer programming experience, and advanced junior high students.

-- The Junior Division is geared to middle school students with no previous experience in programming.
+- Junior Division is geared to middle school students with no previous experience in programming.
 No student beyond grade 9 may compete in the Junior Division.

 Content

 - Part 2 (Team round): 1 programming question in 2 hours, worth 5 points.
-(All members of the team are required to answer and submit answers)
+(All members of the team are required to answer questions and submit answers)

 Grading

-Individual awards
+Individual Awards

 - Individual top Scores: top 20% individuals

-Team awards
+Team Awards

 - Gold: Top 10% teams